arifulislam23/arifulislam23/README.md

 <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&duration=3000&pause=3000&color=00F716&width=435&lines=Ariful+Islam+Akash" alt="Ariful Islam Akash" />

  <p>- <i>An experienced software developer with expertise in ASP.NET Core.
-I am working with eWorld Ltd, where I successfully completed the development of a full payroll system.
+I am working with Firotech, where I successfully completed the development of a full payroll system.
 My ability to deliver high-quality software solutions, attention to detail, and dedication to meeting project deadlines has earned me a reputation as a reliable and skilled developer.</i></p>

    <p>- <i>If you are in search of a skilled and experienced software developer who can deliver results, I am the perfect candidate.
 Please feel free to reach out to me to learn more about my skills and experience.</i></p>